dmrub/nvidia-dev-ctl/README.md

                         virsh connection URL
   --hotplug             affect the running domain and keep changes after
                         reboot
+  --restart             shutdown and reboot the domain after the changes are
+                        made
   -n, --dry-run         Do everything except actually make changes
 ```